meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Map of reductionist findings

 A map of specifics.
-Work in progress.
-Sorry about the mess.
+Work in progress, sorry about the mess.

 [![img](/assets/chart-nutr.jpg)](https://meedstrom.github.io/assets/chart-nutr.jpg)